TeeJay261/TeeJay261/README.md

 - 👋 Hi, I’m @TeeJay261
 - 👀 I’m interested in ...
-Computer Vision and Digital Signal Processing
+Computer Vision and Development
 - 🌱 I’m currently learning ...
 OpenCV
-- 💞️ I’m looking to collaborate on ... technical research projects
+- 💞️ I’m looking to collaborate on ...
+Challenging projects that'll keep me up at night
 - 📫 How to reach me ... tejajampani01@gmail.com

 <!---